Gathering Dreams

 1. Automate your savings

-Take the work out of savings by automatically placing money in a savings account.
-It doesn’t matter how much.
-Just set aside a certain amount every month.
-It will add up, and before you know it, you won’t even miss the funds.
+Just set aside a certain amount every month, and it will add up, and before you know it, you won’t even miss the funds.

-The great thing about online savings accounts is that they normally offer much higher interest than bank-based accounts!
-For example, this account will give you over 10 times the national average if you deposit at least $100 a month!
-It’s one of the best rates you’ll get for your money, without having to invest it or lock it away!
+This account will give you over ten times the national average if you deposit at least $100 a month!
+It’s one of the best rates you’ll get for your money without having to invest it or lock it away!

 But the best thing is that you won’t be tempted to spend what you set aside because it’ll be out of your reach!